 HTA and HTF are reaching out to companies and foundations requesting an unrestricted educational grant to execute programming and tools for both professional drivers and CMEs on the importance of managing pre-diabetes and diabetes through lifestyle modification and therapeutic interventions, when appropriate.
 The proposed multi-sponsored program is scheduled to run from June 2021 through June 2022.

-HTA has collaborated with Association of Diabetes Care & Education Specialist (ADCES), ICF Next and the Centers for Disease Control & Prevention to implement the Shift Into Better Health program to address the challenges among professional drivers who are symptomatic to pre-diabetes and obesity.
-The program measures include audio podcasts consisting of key messages and tips to eat healthy, lose weight, recommendations to become more physically active, including opportunities to manage stress and other encouragement for male professional drivers to complete an online Diabetes Prevention Lifestyle Change Program.
+HTA has collaborated with the Association of Diabetes Care & Education Specialists (ADCES), ICF Next, and the Centers for Disease Control & Prevention to implement the Shift Into Better Health program to address the challenges among professional drivers who are symptomatic of pre-diabetes and obesity.
+The program measures include audio podcasts consisting of key messages and tips to eat healthily and lose weight.
+It also gives recommendations to become more physically active, opportunities to manage stress, and other encouragement for male professional drivers to complete an online Diabetes Prevention Lifestyle Change Program.

 Grants will support broad educational initiatives to expand the Shift into Better Health program addressing the metabolic health of America’s professional drivers.
 HTA has structured the program to engage three key audiences:

-HTA will engage with 4MM professional drivers, prompting them to access education and useful tools and interventions to improve their cardio-metabolic health and potentially protect their livelihoods.
+HTA will engage with 4MM professional drivers, prompting them to access education and useful tools.
+Also, provide interventions to improve their cardiometabolic health and potentially protect their livelihoods.

 Working with clinicians and recognized personalities, HTA will develop and promote 10 podcasts over the program duration.
 Through its work with this community, HTA has identified podcasts as a highly effective communication tool for the drivers.